Lens mount: OM Bayonet

 50mm f1.8, 35mm f2.8 size comparison (w/ rear lens caps)

 It's bretty gud in the hands.
 Height comparable to my Konica C35, weight actually less than my Electro 35.
-This thing is tiny.
+Even relative to later plastic-bodied EOS cameras the OM-2 is still lighter.
+It's tiny and light.
 I opted to take the hot shoe off for now, and that's a really nice option to have.
 The OM series has its controls layout on the collar of the lens mount and on the detachable lens itself.
 Aperture at front, focus in the middle, shutter speed on the collar.
 Everything is centralized and legible.
 The aperture being at the front bothered me initially, but it makes a lot of sense in aperture priority mode.
 Compared to the OM-10 the mirror slap is definitely minimized.
 I'm really interested in the auto winder, even if the added bulk is antithetical to the OM system theology.

-The light meter is dead simple.
+The viewfinder is spartan but wonderfully bright.
 Manual mode shows an indicator to the left of the viewfinder with over/underexposure marks segmented by stops.
 Center the needle in the middle by fiddling with your aperture/shutter speed, and you have a perfect exposure.
 You can clearly see the split ring focusing centered in the first picture, and the blurry mess alludes that you're not in focus.
 Aperture priority introduces a shutter speed gradation instead.
 I think I still prefer an LED indicator that's on the cheaper OM-10 at night, and as it's not a physical object moving should be more reliable.
 Shame that there's no inputs inside the viewfinger regarding your shutter/aperture like the X700.
 Does the OM-2n's dependence on batteries get to me?
 Right now, not at all.
 The option of aperture priority is a huge plus, too.
-But we'll see if my opinion on that shifts as I use htis thing more.
+But we'll see if my opinion on that shifts as I use this thing more.
 Also replacing light seals on this thing are a pain.
 Exceptional pain.

 Fuck me dead this thing is easy to use.
 Controls are laid out well, viewfinder is giant.
 While I can't say the split focusing is faster than a rangefinder, the depth of field is a very useful indicator.
 Once complaint is that the light meter is a bit hard to see when shooting portraits or at low-light scenes.
 Portability is impressive, but ultimately it's still an SLR.
 Lack of a shutter release lock is odd, but not a huge deal considering it's shrouded.